Resting and Healing Introduction

 Rules for resting applies to creatures of all types, including constructs like golems and undead like zombies and vampires.
 Unless their stats specify otherwise, all creatures can rest and regain hit points and other features like spell slots which are recovered by resting.

 A short rest is a period of downtime, at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.
-If the rest is interrupted, such as by combat, you must start over.
+If resting is interrupted, such as by combat, you must start over.

 At the end of a short rest, you may spend one or more hit dice to heal, provided that you have remaining hit dice.
 If you do so, you roll the hit die, add your Constitution modifier, and regain the resulting number of hit points.